ditsing/plain-interpreter-guide/0-setup-and-build/text-book.md

 0. Installation

 Nothing to be done here!
-Register Gitlab and get access to https://github.com/ditsing/plain-interpreter-guide.git.
+Register Github and get access to https://github.com/ditsing/plain-interpreter-guide.git.

 1. Command: git